 One option in the meantime - the asensei app will work on almost any recent iOS device, iPhone, iPad, iPod touch, so if you happen to have access to an older device it may well work with our app.
 You can also purchase a secondhand/reconditioned iPad -- all asensei requires is that it supports Bluetooth 4.0.
 You can find a list of such models here - https://www.iphonefaq.org/archives/973945

-So when are you going to release the Android app?
+When are asensei going to release an Android app?

 tl;dr - as soon as we can, and as soon as we can't not.

 Our approach to product development, and feature prioritization in general, is to be pulled by our customers.
 The more Android customers sitting on our waitlist for beta, the more urgency we're going to feel.